jean-fernandez-imt/Cpp-Capstone-Swarmed-Game/README.md

 As a final thought, I just would like to add that I had a great time building this project.
 Even when it is still far away to be a complete game, I really hope you enjoy it.

+## How to Play
+Control the position of your spaceship with the "W", "A", "S", "D" keys, and fire with the Mouse Left Click.
+You count with unlimited ammo, so shoot until your heart is content!

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)